termux/unstable-packages/README.md

 [main][termux-packages] Termux repository due to various reasons.
 Packages available here may have lower quality, be unstable or not work at all.

+**Warning:** Android 5 branch is reaches its end-of-life after 01.01.2020 and legacy binary packages will no longer be available for installation.

 ## How to enable this repository

 To enable this package repository run: